slayvi/cloudprogramming/README.md

 rm ~/.docker/config.json
 service docker start
 ```
+#### Permission error on *build.sh* in Linux
-2) You may get a permission error on the *build.sh* file on Linux, you can solve this with making the file executable:
+You may get a permission error on the *build.sh* file on Linux, you can solve this with making the file executable:
 ```
 chmod u+x build.sh
 ```

+#### Pushing Docker image to AWS
-3) You may get an error message when Docker Engine is not running: <br />
+You may get an error message when Docker Engine is not running: <br />

 **Windows:**
 ```